-The ingredients for Halloween Spooky Spider Deviled Eggs are hard boiled eggs, mayonnaise, mustard, large black olives, salt and pepper and candy googly eyes.
-I’ve seen them done without the eyes, so if you can’t find googly eyes, they still will be cute!
+You will need the following ingredients: hard-boiled eggs, mayonnaise, mustard, large black olives, salt and pepper, and candy googly eyes.
+I’ve seen them done without the eyes, so if you can’t find googly eyes, they will still be cute!

-To get started making these cute deviled eggs gather your ingredients and cut the eggs in half lengthwise.
+To get started, gather your ingredients and cut the eggs in half lengthwise.

-Remove the yolks and place in a small bowl.
+Remove the yolks and place them in a small bowl.

 Add mayonnaise, mustard, and salt and pepper.
 Mash with a fork until smooth.